The biggest exhibiting platform in Kyiv, Art Arsenal, presently hosts a multidimensional exposition called ‘Japan: an imaginary guide.’

 In the movie by Hiromi Ozaki (Sputniko!) we can observe how a person tries to use modern technologies of genetic engineering and traditional stories to create her own ‘way’, to change her love life.

 Other representations of ‘way’ lead us deeper into Japanese history and culture.
-We can learn more about the way of the samurai (bushido), and try to understand the idea of unconventional veneration of parents so deeply incorporated into Japanese culture.
+We can learn more about the way of the samurai (bushido).
+Also, we can try to understand the idea of unconventional veneration of parents so deeply incorporated into Japanese culture.

 The ‘Form’ section summarizes the general idea of Japanese worldview.